• Skip to primary navigation

 A reasonable estimate of how long unwrapped makeup lasts is about 2 to 3 years.
 All preservatives in makeup will break down after a while, so get rid of products that are more than three years old.
 Always check for an expiration date; it may have expired sooner than three years.

-Where to donate unwrapped makeup?
+Where to donate unwrapped, not expired makeup?

 If you have a collection of unwrapped, not expired makeup, below are some places to donate these still-good items.